Things to see and do - Cancale

 Among the trees in an old cemetery, the 11C nave containing the tomb of St Lunaire is still standing.
 The recumbent 14C figure of the saint is lying on a Gallo-Roman sarcophagus.
 Seven other tombs can be seen in the transept.
 Note the richly sculpted tomb of a lady of Pontual (13 to 14C).

-From the far end of the point, there is a fine view of the beaches of St Cast and Pen Guen and the coastline as far as La Garde point.
-A statue of Notre-Dame-de-la-Garde by Armel Beaufils stands here.
-A pathway for visitors runs around the point, along the beach corniche near the Ar Vro hotel, close to the oratory and follows the cliff on the point to the dry-dock entrance road on the south side.
+From the far end of this headland, there is a fine view of the beaches of St-Cast and Pen-Guen.
+A footpath for visitors runs around the point: it skirts along the corniche by the beach near the Ar Vro hotel, passes close to the oratory, then follows the cliff, linking up with an access road to the slipway near the oratory on the south side.